-The volume counter

-- 7. Trigger the gun into a graduated cylinder.
-Dispense a minimum of 500cc of material. - 8.
-The volume that the unit measured displays on the screen. - Compare the amount on the screen to the amount in the graduated cylinder.
+- Press the Reset key The volume counter 6 will reset to 0. - 7.
+Trigger the gun into a graduated cylinder.
+Dispense a minimum of 500cc of material. - 8 The volume that the unit measured displays on the screen. - Compare the amount on the screen to the 9. amount in the graduated cylinder.